 Expected and unexpected applicability of mathematics.
 We have already noted that mathematical ideas were first considered in connection with practical applications but eventually they were also studied for their own sake.
-As time passed, both of these patterns continued, but there was also a new feature that began to arise repeatedly: Some problems that were first studied for their own sake turned out to have important. unanticipated applications in many different directions.
+As time passed, both of these patterns continued, but there was also a new feature that began to arise repeatedly: Some problems that were first studied for their own sake turned out to have important, unanticipated applications in many different directions.
 The conic sections are simple examples of this type.
-Greek scientists discovered the good focusing properties of parabolic mirrors several generations after parabolas had been first studied abstractly, and the work of J. Kepler forcefully demonstrated the importance of such curves for our understanding of the solar system.
-Some of the supprising applications were to topics within mathematics itself, with ideas from one branch of the subject yielding crucial and unforeseen new insights in entirely different contexts.
+Greek scientists discovered the good focusing properties of parabolic mirrors several generations after parabolas had been first studied abstractly, and the work of Kepler forcefully demonstrated the importance of such curves for our understanding of the solar system.
+Some of the surprising applications were to topics within mathematics itself, in which ideas from one branch yielded crucial new insights into other areas of the subject.
 For example, the introduction of coordinates into geometry created important new ties between algebra and geometry, and these relationships have led to important new insights in both of these parts of mathematics.
-Similarly, the methods of differential and integral calculus often turn out to be extremely useful for studying problems about discrete mathematical structures.